Stop killing your tension

 - 6 min read

 I have critiqued hundreds of budding authors' stories.
-The level of talent, creativity, and energy that emerging authors devote to weakening their stories never ceases to amaze me.
+The amount of talent, creativity, and energy authors devote to weakening their stories never ceases to amaze me.

-Most of the time, it is fun and rewarding to find thoughtful, inspiring ways to tell new authors in a kind way that their writing is in desperate need of help.
+Most of the time, it's fun and rewarding to come up with thoughtful and kind ways to tell new authors that their writing is in desperate need of help.

-However, there's one glaring problem in about half of the stories that makes me so annoyed that exclamation points start appearing after my comments to their manuscripts.
-If the problem in their stories persists, I start using capitalized words.
+However, there's one glaring problem in about half of the stories that makes me so annoyed I must use exclamation points when marking up their manuscripts.
+If their problem persists, capitalized words start appearing.
 Ultimately, I must step away and find a treat in the kitchen to calm me down.
-Treats are hard to find in my kitchen because my wife is a health food fanatic.
+Treats are hard to find in my house because my wife is a health food fanatic.
 Dried seaweed doesn't do it for me.

-The problem I'm referring to is when every character in a story speaks with a snarky, snappy, smarmy manner while they wink, smile, or grin at each other to make it absolutely clear to the readers that,
+The problem I'm referring to is when every character in a story speaks with a snarky, snappy, smarmy manner while they wink, smile, or grin, making it absolutely clear to the readers that,

 “There be no tension here.”

-I’m writing this post because this is a chronic, persistent problem.
+I’m writing this post because this is a too common, persistent problem.
 In other words, it’s a big deal!

 See, I’m already using exclamation points.

-These authors pour their hearts and souls into their suspenseful, conflict-driven stories, only to sweep away the tension by having their characters sound like socially struggling junior high school students trying to be popular.
+Authors pour their hearts and souls into their suspenseful, conflict-driven stories, only to sweep away their well-developed tension with characters who sound like socially struggling junior high school students trying to be popular.

 -- Rebecca (1940)

 “But, that's a serious drama,” you say.
-“Of course, the tone is serious.”
+“Of course, the tone is intense.”

-All right, watch the following tense scene.
-Notice that the characters take the problem they’re in very seriously.
+All right, watch the following scene.
+Notice that the characters take their problem very seriously.
 There are no quippy remarks or assuring winks:

-“But those are old movies that don’t apply anymore,” you say.
+“But these examples are from old movies that don’t apply anymore,” you say.

 -- Galaxy Quest (1999)

-The tension remains even though the audience is greatly amused.
-Here is another scene from Galaxy Quest, where on a mining planet, the characters come across alien miners:
+The tension remains even though the audience chuckles.
+How about this next scene from Galaxy Quest, where on a mining planet, the characters come across alien miners:

 -- Galaxy Quest (1999)